workflowhub-eu/about/index.md

 For more details, see [About WorkflowHub](/project), [FAIR Computational Workflows](https://workflows.community/groups/fair/), [Outreach and Publications](/project/outreach).

-## Code of conduct

-This project has a [Code of Conduct](https://github.com/workflowhub-eu/about/blob/master/CODE_OF_CONDUCT.md) to ensure interactions are friendly, respectful and inclusive.
-You can contact <info@esciencelab.org.uk> if you have any concerns or questions.

-## News

-{% include news.html %}

 For any kind of questions or suggestions on using WorkflowHub, feel free to join our [community](/project/community)!

 ## Project resources